The Arctic grayling is one of Montana’s native species that would benefit from the new law.

 We know the same approach works with species that we don’t hunt or fish.
 From salamanders to prairie dogs to songbirds, the principles are the same: protecting habitat and managing threats according to the best science keeps wildlife abundant.
 Preventing at-risk species from declining to the brink of extinction has another benefit: it can avoid the need to put species on the federal Endangered Species list, and all the regulatory headaches that come with that law.

-For the last 15+ years, the Montana Department of Fish, Wildlife and Parks has implemented a best-in-the-nation program to conserve nongame species that has done exactly that.
+For the last 15+ years, the Montana Department of Fish, Wildlife and Parks have implemented a best-in-the-nation program to conserve nongame species that has done exactly that.
 And, in fact, these efforts have helped keep species abundant and prevent endangered species listings for animals like the Arctic grayling, black-tailed prairie dog, and northern leopard frog.

 If conservationists, wildlife managers, the oil and gas industry, and outdoor businesses can find common ground, our political leaders should be able to take action to adopt their recommendations.
 We need our leaders to act now and pass dedicated funding to prevent wildlife from becoming endangered.
 It’s good for wildlife and people.